Bladder Cancer Treatment in Alexandria

 Cystoscopy allows your doctor to see directly inside the bladder and inspect the inner surfaces for signs of cancer.
 It is most often done in the doctor’s office.
 To make the test more comfortable, you will have local anesthesia (medicine to block pain in the area) or light sedation (to help you relax and to block pain).

-What are the Grades and Stages of Bladder Cancer?
+Grades and Stages

 The grade tells how fast the tumor can grow and spread.